1. Introduction to SOPS

 }

-But according to the output, we can conclude:
+According to the output, we can deduce:

 • The whole file is encrypted (see the data section from the output above).